ali-pouya/IMAGING-PIPELINE-SIM/README.md

 <h1 id="summary" align="center">📘 1.
 Summary</h1>

-The *Imaging Pipeline Simulator* models the complete signal-formation sequence of a digital imaging system.
-Its design integrates analytically defined scenes, physically interpretable optical blur models, and pixel-level sensor behavior into a unified and deterministic pipeline suitable for quantitative analysis.
+The *Imaging Pipeline Simulator* is a physics-grounded, end-to-end model of digital image formation.
+It was originally built to visualize and compare imaging behavior between two OnSemi CMOS sensors with different sensor parameters—and has since grown into a general-purpose simulation framework.

+At its core, the pipeline models the full transformation chain:

-The simulator represents the imaging chain: **Scene → Optics → Sensor → Metrics**
+**Scene → Optics → Sensor → Sampling → Metrics**

-and provides a controlled environment for studying:

-- Formation and transformation of irradiance distributions
+Each stage is represented explicitly, enabling controlled, deterministic experiments where every contributing factor (blur, noise, pixel geometry, quantization, and sampling) can be isolated and studied independently.
+This simulator provides an environment where you can:

+- **Trace irradiance formation with full physical transparency**
+  (ideal scenes, continuous irradiance, energy-normalized PSFs)

-- Point-spread–based optical degradation
+- **Model optical degradation using interpretable PSFs**
-- Sensor-level electron generation and noise processes
-- Digital sampling, quantization, and pixel-aperture effects
-- Spatial-resolution behavior expressed via PSF–LSF–ESF–MTF relationships

-The implementation emphasizes:

-- **Deterministic synthetic data generation**
-- **Energy-normalized, pixel-domain PSF convolution**
-- **Gaussian blur as a baseline optical surrogate**, with extension pathways to Zernike-derived aberrated PSFs
+  Gaussian as a baseline, with extension paths to Airy, defocus, and Zernike-derived aberrations

+- **Simulate realistic sensor physics**
-- **Physically grounded sensor modeling**, including photon statistics, shot noise, read noise, pixel MTF, full-well limits, conversion gain, and ADC quantization
+  photon statistics, shot noise, read noise, pixel-aperture MTF, full-well behavior, conversion gain, and quantization

-- **Frequency-domain and edge-based resolution analysis**, including ISO-style slanted-edge MTF estimation and FFT-based spectral metrics
+- **Analyze resolution and spectral behavior**
+  through ISO-style slanted-edge MTF, FFT-based falloff, aliasing exposure, and system-MTF composition

+The goal is not to mimic camera pipelines from industry OEMs, but to provide a **transparent, mathematically clean, and physically interpretable reference model**.
+It is designed to understand and visualize **why** an imaging system behaves the way it does—before adding complexity such as color pipelines, demosaicing, tone-mapping, or sharpening.

+#### **Intended uses include:**

+- comparing imaging with different sensors
+- studying spatial-resolution limits under controlled blur
+- testing aliasing behavior
+- validating algorithms against known ground truth
+- visualizing image-formation physics

 <hr style="border:0.5px solid #ccc; margin:30px 0;">